bitrix24/b24restdocs/api-reference/tasks/stages/task-stages-update.md

-# Update Kanban Stage / My Plan task.stages.update
+# Update the stage of the kanban or "Planner" task.stages.update

 > Scope: [`task`](../../scopes/permissions.md)
 >
 > Who can execute the method:
-> - any user for My Plan stages
+> - any user for "Planner" stages
-> - any user with group access for Kanban stages
+> - any user with access to the group for kanban stages

-This method updates the stages of the Kanban / My Plan.
+The method updates the stages of the kanban or "Planner".

-The method can also be used to move a stage from one position to another — simply provide the desired `AFTER_ID`.
+The method is also used to move a stage from one position to another.
+To do this, simply provide the desired `AFTER_ID`.

 ## Method Parameters